 - Africa remained, forever, the main focus of his life.
 He loved it so much that he could no longer imagine life without this mysterious and unusual continent.

-The great scientist was born in 1813 to a poor family in Scotland.
-As a child, he did all sorts of jobs to earn a few pennies.
+The great scientist was born in 1813 to a low-income family in Scotland.
+He did all sorts of jobs as a child to earn a few pennies.
 The boy wanted to study to become an educated man.
-Until he was born, no one in his hometown had ever succeeded in becoming an important man through education.
+Until he was born, no one in his hometown had ever succeeded in becoming an essential man through education.
 So he would secretly tell only his mother about his dreams.
-And the mother would secretly give the son a few coins to pay for his Latin lessons.
+And the mother would privately give the son a few coins to pay for his Latin lessons.